Sant Joan in Barcelona: What's Celebrated and the Best Plans for night

 Cava

 Sant Joan is a cava night.
 Not wine, not beer, not cocktails — cava.
 The traditional-method Catalan sparkling wine, made just an hour from Barcelona in the Penedès region.
 Pick up a few bottles the day before from any wine shop or supermarket, keep them cold, and bring them to the beach or to wherever your plan takes you.
+A warm cava on a cold beach at 3 AM is a sin Catalans take seriously.

 The fireworks (and the petards)